 As the article quoting Stanford academic and author of “Humans Need Not Apply” suggests, job automation is “blind to the colour of your collar.”

-Job automation of certain tasks, specifically those involving routine repetition, are the ones at greater risk of being done by machines.
-However, jobs lost as a result of eliminating the need for humans to do these things is often offset by the increased need for other tasks, done better, or only, by humans.
+Machines put those tasks which involve routine repetition at greater risk.
+However, jobs lost are often offset by the increased need for other tasks, done better, or only, by humans.

 However, there is a catch.
 You simply cannot expect to find alternative work where none exists.
 If the industry in which you work changes, and all and everything is subject to change, you must change with it.

 As my previous article concluded, you won’t be able to correctly identify all that may happen.
-However you will see none of it, you will be unprepared to react, if you do not observe, study, and plan for what may be (like it or not) your new future.
+Nevertheless, it’s your responsibility to observe, study and plan for what could be your new future.